 When I take away all my preconceived notions of what Shepherd’s field SHOULD look like and what I think happened, I begin to see the simple and real truths of this passage.

-The angel said, “… for today in the city of David, there has been born for you a Savior who is Christ the Lord”. ( Luke 2:11).
+” for today in the city of David, there has been born to you a Savior who is Christ the Lord”. ( Luke 2:11).

-To the ancient Jews… an ancient, orthodox, eastern thinker… here is a little flavor of what they heard in those words…
+To the ancient Jews, ancient, orthodox, eastern thinker here is a little flavor of what they heard in those words…

-Today in King David’s city “House Of Bread”… the meaning of Bethlehem.. is born to you… the nation Israel… a Savior… the one that had been foretold by the Prophets and long awaited, one who would SAVE his people…Christ... the Greek word for the Hebrew word Messiah, meaning the anointed One.
+Today in King David’s city (“House Of Bread” the meaning of Bethlehem) is born to you (the nation Israel) a Savior (the one who had been foretold by the Prophets and long-awaited, one who would SAVE his people) who is Christ (the Greek word for the Hebrew word Messiah, meaning the anointed One.
 Only kings, prophets and priest were anointed.
-Anointed means to have oil poured over one’s head as a sign of being singled out and having the ability to do do a specific job… the Lord…. creator, owner, in essence God.
+Anointed means to have oil poured over one’s head as a sign of being singled out and having the ability to do do a specific job) the Lord (creator, owner, in essence God).

 Why would this be such good news to all men?

-The chorus of heavenly angels that appear to praise God might have the answer!
+The chorus of heavenly angels who appeared to praise God might have the answer!
+They say,

 The Christmas cards stop the verse too soon.
 They usually leave out “among men with whom He is well pleased”.

-This peace that God is proclaiming… brought about by His Son is not the kind of peace we read about on our Christmas cards.
+This peace God is proclaiming!
+This peace brought about by His Son is not the kind of peace we read about on our Christmas cards.
 Oh no!